 According to Freddie Mac (FM), the average 30-year residential home mortgage rate is at or near all-time lows at 2.88%.
 The rate was 4.51% (close to a seven-year high) near the start of 2019.
 The lower rates may continue to have a positive impact on the housing market.
 For those who have a current mortgage and have not refinanced in some time, it may be worth looking at potential options.

 The Bloomberg Commodity Index (BCOM) increased in the third quarter, gaining 9.07%, however, year-to-date performance remained weak at negative 12.08%.
 Though the index had a solid quarter, the overall slowdown in the economy and lack of demand for traditional natural resources and energy continue to create challenges for this asset class.

 This has probably been one of the most active investing years for us at Baron.
 As clients know, we are fiduciaries and operate as fee-only advisors, so there is no benefit to us for making investment transactions.
 The reason we make trades is because we believe the actions are potentially strengthening the client's portfolio or financial position.
 We use the same approach with our own personal money.

 No matter the economic environment, our basic principles remain:

 Your Service PlanOne of our primary roles is to educate our clients to make informed decisions about reaching their goals.
-Critical to that process are plan reviews, a process that focuses our attention on your goals, takes account of any changes in your situation and allows us to alter the course as necessary.
-For more specifics, check out our “What You Can Expect” document by clicking the button below.
+Critical to that process are plan reviews, a process that focuses our attention on your goals, takes account of any changes in your situation and allows us to alter the course, as necessary.

-Your Personal Economysm
+Your Personal EconomySM